richcar58/sqlexpr-javacc/README.md

 ## Support

 Support is on a best effort basis by creating GitHub issues on this repository.
 The developer/maintainer can be contacted at *rcdev58 at pm.me*.

+## Licenses

+SqlExprParser is licensed under the MIT license in the top-level directory.
+Licenses it uses are in the `licenses` directory.